jqdelove/jqdelove/README.md

 -->

-- 🔭 I’m currently working on big data
+- 🔭 I’m currently working on Java web
-- 🌱 I’m currently learning flink
+- 🌱 I’m currently learning elasticsearch
 - ⚡ Welcome to my blog website https://www.rossontheway.com
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->